 At Luna, we’ve seen advertisers account most of their Apple Search Ads impressions and spend on campaigns with custom product pages - showing that custom product pages consistently perform well.
 In this guide, we’ll explore why and talk about how to ramp up your Apple Search Ads strategy with custom product pages.

 You can use custom product pages across multiple Apple Search Ads placements, including search results and Today tab - a new ad placement that users first see when they come to the App Store.
-Our main focus is diving into search results campaigns but we’ll share more best practices on custom product pages for Today tab ads soon.
+Here, our main focus is diving into custom product pages for search results campaigns.

 What are custom product pages?

 Custom product pages are essentially like website landing pages for the App Store.
 They’re basically different versions of your App Store product page that each get their own URL.
 When users tap on an ad creative that’s linked to a custom product page, they’ll see that page instead of the generic App Store product page.

 You can create up to 35 custom product pages, and each one can be localized.
 You can change things like screenshots, promotional text, and app previews, that all differ from the default page.

 You can use custom product pages in any kind of user acquisition campaign - including SDK networks, social media, and of course, Apple Search Ads.
 However, not all channels currently support custom product pages - in fact, ironSource was the first SDK network to support them.